-Described as a "true, natural musician" (Jonathan L, Lopsided World of L) and a self-proclaimed "perennial outsider and underdog", Gozer Goodspeed is an independent artist rapidly carving out his own niche in the music world.
-Playing a potent cocktail of blues-folk-rock music - which also seamlessly blends in elements of melodic indie and psychedelia - Goodspeed is a songwriting force to be reckoned with, doing exactly what comes most naturally, making music that is entirely his own.
+Described as a "true, natural musician" (Jonathan L, Lopsided World of L) and a self-proclaimed "perennial outsider and underdog", Gozer Goodspeed is an independent artist in every sense of the phrase, intent on carving out his own niche in the music world.
+Playing a potent cocktail of blues-folk-rock music - which also seamlessly blends in elements of melodic indie, funk, and psychedelia - Goodspeed is a songwriting force to be reckoned with, doing exactly what comes most naturally, making music that is entirely his own.

-Late 2019 saw the release of Gozer's widely acclaimed debut album, 'Running with the Outliers', which can be read all about here.
-Working with prodigiously talented producer Chris Love at the newly-built Whistlewood Studios in Plymouth, Gozer crafted an album that Kevin Burke of The Big Takeover magazine called "an album of gravel-soaked grace".
-Songs from the album have been played on radio shows and playlists by tastemakers from around the globe, and have featured in several high-profile places, such as FATEA magazine's quarterly download of recommended listening.
+Late 2019 saw the release of Gozer's widely acclaimed debut album, 'Running with the Outliers'.
+Working with prodigiously talented producer Chris Love at the newly-built Whistlewood Studios in Plymouth, Gozer crafted a record that Kevin Burke of The Big Takeover magazine called "an album of gravel-soaked grace".
+Songs from the album have been played on radio shows by tastemakers from around the globe, and have featured in several high-profile places, such as FATEA magazine's quarterly download of recommended listening.

 "... a singular voice on the scene.
 When you’ve heard him once, you’d know him anywhere"